Schools

 - Hear the sharp ring of a 1940s rotary dial telephone, feel the weight of its handset and slowness of dialing

-- Print using raised rubber stamps and a gelatin hectograph
+- Print using raised rubber stamps and a gelatin hectograph that saved time in laborious writing and drawing

 - Tap the keys of early typewriters